Tracking your food and calorie intake can be important.

 It tracks your weight and calculates a recommended daily calorie intake.
 It also contains a well-designed food diary and an exercise log.

 The homepage provides a clear picture of how many calories you've consumed during the day.
-It also shows how much of your recommended intake remains, as well as how many calories you’ve burned by exercising.
+In addition, it shows your remaining recommended intake and the number of calories you’ve burned by exercising.

-If you're using a fitness tracking device, MyFitnessPal can likely sync with it and then include the data in the exercise log.
+If you're using a fitness tracking device, MyFitnessPal can likely sync with it to include its data in the exercise log.

 The app tracks your progress towards your goals and offers chat forums with fellow users.
-These include conversations, recipes, tips and personal success stories.
+The forums include conversations, recipes, tips and personal success stories.

-MyFitnessPal's nutrition database is huge, containing over five million foods.
-You can also create custom foods and dishes, or download recipes from the internet.
+MyFitnessPal's nutrition database is very extensive, containing over 5 million foods.
+You can also download recipes from the internet or create custom foods and dishes.

-Additionally, the MyFitnessPal app has a barcode scanner, so you can instantly enter the nutrition information of some packaged foods.
+Additionally, MyFitnessPal’s barcode scanner allows you to instantly enter the nutrition information of some packaged foods.

-Each day is presented as a pie chart, showing the breakdown of carbs, protein and fat.
-You can also write a note for the day, such as how the day went or how you were feeling.
+Each day is presented as a pie chart, showing your breakdown of carbs, protein and fat.
+You can also write a note for each day, recording how things went or how you were feeling.

 MyFitnessPal does offer a free version.
-However, some of the features can only be accessed in the premium version, which is $49.99 per year.
+However, some of its features can only be accessed in the premium version, which is $49.99 per year.

-- MyFitnessPal has the largest database available in a diet tracker, and it includes many restaurant foods.
+- MyFitnessPal has the largest database available in a diet tracker and includes many restaurant foods.

 - It can download recipes from the internet and calculate the calorie content of each serving.